predis/predis/README.md

 and parsing the Redis protocol.
 An asynchronous implementation of the client, albeit experimental, is also available through [Predis\Async](https://github.com/nrk/predis-async).

-See our [FAQ](FAQ.md) for a list of frequently asked questions about Predis.
-More details are available on the [wiki pages](https://github.com/nrk/predis/wiki) of the project.
+You can refer to our [FAQ](FAQ.md) for a list of frequently asked questions about Predis, or find more details on the [wiki pages](https://github.com/nrk/predis/wiki) of the project.

 ## Main features ##